Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust

-In the next section, we review cluster-robust inference for the linear regression model. \Cref{sec:influential} introduces our new measures of leverage, partial leverage, and influence at the cluster level. \Cref{sec:jack} shows how our results can be used to compute the CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ jackknife variance matrix estimators. \Cref{sec:report} discusses what quantities are reported by \texttt{summclust} and should, at least in some cases, be reported by the investigator. \Cref{sec:package} describes the \texttt{summclust} package which computes these variance estimators and diagnostic measures.
+The next section begins with a brief review of cluster-robust inference for linear regression models.
+Then \Cref{sec:influential} introduces our new measures of leverage, partial leverage, and influence at the cluster level. \Cref{sec:jack} shows how our results can be used to compute the CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ jackknife variance matrix estimators. \Cref{sec:report} discusses what quantities are reported by \texttt{summclust} and should, at least in some cases, be reported by the investigator.

+\Cref{sec:package} provides a detailed description of the \texttt{summclust} package which computes these variance estimators and diagnostic measures.
 The command uses the syntax: \begin{small}

 \end{small} The package has quite a few options and can even be used by itself to estimate a linear regression model with clustered disturbances.
 The last few sections of the paper illustrate the use of \texttt{summclust} and provide evidence on the value of the measures that it calculates. \Cref{sec:empirical} presents an empirical illustration in which measures of leverage, partial leverage, and influence are highly informative. \Cref{sec:examples} discusses several special cases in which some or all of these measures can be determined analytically. \Cref{sec:twoway} briefly discusses two\tkk-way clustering, where \texttt{summclust} can be valuable even though it is not explicitly designed to handle this case. \Cref{sec:sims} describes some simulation experiments which suggest that it may be desirable to report many of the quantities calculated by \texttt{summclust}, and \Cref{sec:conc} concludes.